davidlevinwork/Blockchain-System/README.md

 ### How To Use

 To clone and run this application, you'll need [Git][GIT] and several more applications installed on your computer. </br>
-After installing all the dependencies above, type from your command line:
+After installing all the dependencies above, type from your command line (I describe from anaconda prompt):

 ```bash
 # Clone this repository